niwkvi/intro/README.md

 # Hei og Velkommen 🖖

-I am a recent Lomonosov MSU graduate with a degree in Applied Mathematics and Computer Science.
+I am a recent Lomonosov MSU graduate with a degree in Applied Mathematics and Computer Science

 ✉️ Available at: